BALSA WOOD BRIDGE

 The most pressing criteria pertains to how much weight the bridge will need to be able to support.
 Loaded at the center of the bridge, a 20kg weight will be hung from the bottom deck, to test if the bridge fails, as well as how much the bridge will deflect.
 The bridge must not deflect more than 25mm.
 The bridge also must be capable of lifting 140mm above its original resting plane, to allow passage underneath.
 This lifting process must complete a full cycle (lifting up, holding for 10 seconds, then dropping back down) within a 60 second period.
 These criteria for functionality will be regularly tested, to ensure the success of the bridge.

-Final Design
+Bridge Design

 Image 1